sjardon/rotunda-exercise/error-alarm/README.md

 ### ErrorAlarm

-As I told above, `ErrorAlarm` has the responsavility of orchestate the differents components.
+As I told above, the `ErrorAlarm` responsavility is orchestate the differents components.
 This involves:

 1. Instantiate every component, probably making usage of some factories.
 2. Run a cron job to start the process or run every check whithin each `logError` call.
 3. Run `Signal.test` and fire the `Notificator.notify` if it is `true`.

-To initialize `ErrorAlarm` we should set all needed configuration in some part of our system.
+To initialize `ErrorAlarm` we should set all needed configuration in the bootstrap process of our system.

 ## References